 I’m beginning to learn that things just happen, if you let them.
 If you can somehow find a way to let go of the grip and the control you delude yourself into thinking you have on everything and leave it up to fate, things actually happen.
 Good things.
 Unexpected things.
 Just like that Sunday in Barcelona…

 It was just after breakfast.
 I was making my way down to the lobby to meet with the concierge.
-As the elevator doors slid open, my eyes were greeted with the brillant morning light, flooding the spacious lobby of the boutique hotel I was spending the week in.
-Soft velvet couches, creamy white marble floors, wood paneling with floor to ceiling glass windows in between, it looked like a page out of Architectural Digest.
+As the elevator doors slid open, my eyes were greeted with the brillant morning sunlight, flooding the spacious lobby of the boutique hotel I was spending the week in.
+Soft beige velvet couches, creamy white marble floors, wood paneling throughout and floor to ceiling glass windows in between.
+It looked like a page out of Architectural Digest.

-Having been looked at like I was asking for the impossible, as if I wanted them to find me a seat on the moon to watch elephants fly, ironically in a country known for flamenco and Spanish guitar, I cut the conversation short and stormed out.
+Having been looked at like I was asking for the impossible, as if I wanted them to find me a seat on the moon to watch elephants fly, ironically in a country known for flamenco and Spanish guitar, I cut the conversation short.
 Realizing my dialogue with another post-millennial was getting me nowhere, I decided to give up on my bucket list, and stick with asking for basic directions.

-It was my second day and I was off to find the Gothic Quarter, what the Spanish call, El Barri Gotic, a labyrinth of shady, narrow streets, intertwined together, perfect for wandering and getting lost in for hours at a time.
+It was my second day as I set out to find the Gothic Quarter, what the Spanish call, El Barri Gotic: a labyrinth of shady, narrow streets, intertwined together, perfect for wandering and getting lost in for hours at a time.
 I had had an idea of how to get there, but thought it wise to have Google Maps accompany me, just in case I lost my way.

 At this point, I knew I was lost.
 Lost and tired, as my morning coffee had begun to lose its effect and the lack of sleep from the night before had begun to kick in.
 Jet-lagged and cranky was an understatement.
 It was hot.
 I was sweating.
 The heavy weight of the camera bag, strapped across my chest was beginning to pull on my neck.
 I was annoyed.
 Lost, again, thanks to Google Maps.